DevMountain/Timeline/README.md

 3. Build the second section by adding a `UITextField` that fills the cell.
 Assign placeholder text so the user recognizes what the text field is for.
 4. Build the third section by adding a 'Add Post' `UIButton` that fills the cell.
 5. Add an IBAction to the 'Select Image' `UIButton` that assigns a static image to the image view (add a sample image to the Assets.xcassets that you can use for prototyping this feature), and removes the title text from the button.
 * note: It is important to remove the title text so that the user no longer sees that a button is there, but do not remove the entire button, that way the user can tap again to select a different image.
 6. Add an IBAction to the 'Add Post' `UIButton` that checks for an `image` and `caption`.
 If there is an `image` and a `caption`, use the `PostController` to create a new `Post` and dismiss the view controller.
 If either the image or a caption is missing, present an alert directing the user to check their information and try again.
+* note: the process to dismiss this view controller will be different from what we have previously covered.
 7. Add a 'Cancel' `UIBarButtonItem` as the left bar button item.
 Implement the IBAction to dismiss the view.

 #### A Note on Reusable Code